BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 **SPECIAL RULES**

+* **Controlling Objectives**

-**Controlling Objectives:** At the start of the game, all of the objectives are considered to be neutral and do not belong to either side.
+At the start of the game, all of the objectives are considered to be neutral and do not belong to either side.
 If, during the End Phase of any turn, one or more of your models are in base contact with an objective, then that objective comes under your control.
 If, during the End Phase both sides have models in base contact with an objective, then that objective returns to being a neutral objective.

 ![](../media/scenarios/matched_play_guide/capture_and_control.jpg){ width=1000 height=679 }

 ---

 ## SCENARIO 8 - BREAKTHROUGH

-*With their forces locked in a battle for supremacy, both sides know that if they can break through their enemy's lines they can seize a valuable strategic point from their foe.*

 **SCENARIO OUTLINE**